commonly believed myth about becoming a great bass player, is that

 to play on your bass; youre doing this for your enjoyment.

-Youre not playing to torture yourself, it should give you
+Youre not playing to torture yourself, it should be fun!
+Always play something you like and you will

-make time for your instrument, even if youre a very busy person.
+gladly make time for your instrument – even when you are a busy person.

-If you want to play well, just play, dont work on it.
+If you want to play well, just play, dont work.

 started playing the bass after being moved by particularly beautiful